pkulchenko/fullmoon/README.md

 ./redbean.com
 ```

-If you run this on Linux and get errors about not finding interpreter, you
+If this command is executed on Linux and throws an error about not finding
-should be able to fix that by running the following command (although note that
+interpreter, it should be fixed by running the following command (although note
-it may not survive a system restart):
+that it may not survive a system restart):

 ```sh
 sudo sh -c "echo ':APE:M::MZqFpD::/bin/sh:' >/proc/sys/fs/binfmt_misc/register"